Delivering Your Value

 Separation From The Competition

-Amplify Word of Mouth MarketingIn all businesses, but particularly the service industry, word of mouth marketing is amazingly powerful.
-It historically, currently and in the future will remain the most powerful form of marketing.
+Amplify Word of Mouth MarketingIn all businesses, but particularly the service industry, word-of-mouth marketing is amazingly powerful.
+It historically, currently, and in the future will remain the most powerful form of marketing.
 Consumers trust their friends and family when things are referred to them about a business.
 They tend to spread the word of a great service when they themselves have experienced great service.
 It’s just the way we as humans are designed.
-No matter how technical and advanced our computers and smart phones get, word of mouth marketing will always be cherished as a reputable and powerful form of marketing.
+No matter how technical and advanced our computers and smartphones get, word-of-mouth marketing will always be cherished as a reputable and powerful form of marketing.
 The way digital marketing is structured proves how it’s used just to help amplify the power of word of mouth.
-Social media ads, for example, can help generated conversation about a business, which generates the distribution of reviews by current and past customers.
+Social media ads, for example, can help generate conversation about a business, which generates the distribution of reviews by current and past customers.
 Their friends and family see the review, they spread the word and the message is once again delivered via word of mouth marketing.
 The difference?
 It’s done faster through digital means.
 Building and maintaining a strong brand starts and ends with real customer experiences.
-It’s enhanced by visually-pleasing websites, Facebook posts, logos and graphic design, but is only communicated through trust.
+It’s enhanced by visually-pleasing websites, Facebook posts, logos, and graphic design, but is only communicated through trust.
 Branding on social media is about creating awareness surrounding your company’s core values, not how much of a discount potential buyers can get.

 Emotional ConnectionsCreating loyal customers is done so by establishing a connection with their intent and often, their emotions.
 When you’re selling products or delivering services that mean something to them, there’s a natural feeling of emotion that’s tied to the process.
-If your industry is B2C, than you could be selling them something that they use with their family or something that will upgrade something in their home.
+If your industry is B2C then you could be selling them something that they use with their family or something that will upgrade something in their home.
 A remodeled kitchen or basement can spark the emotion of excitement.
-Selling products that are safe for their children, provides feelings of calm and relief.
-If you’re in the B2B space, than doing something to help another company grow can provide feelings of happiness and gratitude.
+Selling products that are safe for their children, provide feelings of calm and relief.
+If you’re in the B2B space, then doing something to help another company grow can provide feelings of happiness and gratitude.
 Emotion is a natural, embraced part of life and is no different in the business and commerce world.
-People are making transactions to satisfy deeper desires, intentions and motives that aren’t surface deep.
+People are making transactions to satisfy deeper desires, intentions, and motives that aren’t surface deep.
 All of these emotions condense into the most important feeling, trust.
-Having a strong brand that’s built from firm values and beliefs will become more beneficially and effective than short term profit.
+Having a strong brand that’s built from firm values and beliefs will become more beneficially and effective than short-term profit.

 Branding a business is done through patient and effective efforts.
 Nothing about business is overnight, and building a branding strategy is no exception.
-Taking time to develop a solid brand positioning strategy is an investment that will produce solid, actionable results.
-Understand what problem your product and/or services can solve while making and keeping a promise to your customers is key.
+Taking time to develop a solid brand positioningstrategy is an investment that will produce solid, actionable results.
+Understanding what problem your product and/or services can solve while making and keeping a promise to your customers is key.
 Once your customers start to know why you’re the best in your market, the more they’ll start to see your company the way you’ve always wanted them to.
 The best.
 Ronnie Lee Roberts II is a brand and marketing super fan and owner & operator of Roberts Consulting Firm.
 He writes about marketing, leadership, and business.